Study: Fake job references and resume lies

 Fake job reference services

-As over 1 in 6 are engaging in online reference services, we wanted to learn more about this industry.
-There are a variety of businesses online supplying this trend, and gig economy sites such as Fiverr have only made it easier to access in recent years.
+As over 1 in 6 resume fraudsters are engaging in online reference services, we wanted to learn more about this industry.

 Typically, customers will get a minimum of an email and phone call package with someone posing as their past employer.
 They will normally have a phone call to discuss the candidate’s skills, responsibilities, and salary based on the information given.
-While packages vary between businesses the following were found to be typical of a fake reference service:
+While packages vary between businesses, the following were found to be typical of a fake reference service:

 • One month of answered phone calls with voicemail pretending to be your ex-employer